alvesoaj/userform-backend/README.md

 It is a very basic web service written with Laravel.
 It is only a simple user CRUD API.

+It can receive request from clients like: https://github.com/zerokol/userform-frontend

 ### Setup it with

 `composer install`